epsmae/Replace/README.md

-# Replace
+# Regex Console Replace Application
-Conatins a replace utility for windows
+Contains a replace utility for windows

 ## Why use it